Qatari foreign aid: United States

 Following Hurricane Katrina in 2007, the former Emir of Qatar, Sheikh Hamad bin Khalifa Al-Thani donated $100 million to afflicted areas around New Orleans and beyond.

 Japan

 Qatar donated to Japan after the earthquake in March 2011.
 In addition to providing natural gas shipments to the country, Qatar also hosted a high-profile football charity match in order to raise funds.
-This support was also formalised through the establishment of the Qatar Friendship Fund.
+This support was also formalized through the establishment of the Qatar Friendship Fund.

 Major crises regardless of location

 Nepal

 In 2015, Qatar provided material and logistical assistance to Nepal following the earthquake.
 A total of QR12 million (c.£2.09 million) was also raised.

 Philippines

 Qatar provided significant relief to the Philippines following Typhoon Haiyan in 2013.
 The Qatar Red Crescent donated around $70,000 in immediate aid, while an appeal to raise a further $2 million was launched.
 Qatar's Ministry of Foreign affairs sent two planeloads of aid to affected areas.